-Matt Willsey grew up in Greenwood, Indiana.
-He attended MIT, where he received B.S. and M.Eng degrees in Electrical Engineering with a research focus in digital signal processing.
-He attended medical school at Baylor College of Medicine in Houston.
-He completed his neurosurgery residency at the University of Michigan in 2022.
-Matt completed the enfolded CAST-approved fellowship in Stereotactic and Functional Neurosurgery and completed a PhD in Biomedical Engineering during his 2-year protected research time with an additional year long leave-of-absence.
-His clinical interests include deep brain stimulation, epilepsy, pain, and spine.
-His dissertation research with Drs.
-Parag Patil and Cynthia Chestek focuses on restorative neuroengineering, including intraoperative modulation of sensorimotor pathways, the effects of anesthetics on cortical signal flow, and brain-machine interface neuroprosthetics.
+Matthew Willsey is originally from Greenwood, Indiana.
+He attended MIT, where he received B.S. and M.Eng. degrees in Electrical Engineering with a research focus in digital signal processing.
+He later attended medical school at Baylor College of Medicine in Houston and completed his neurosurgery residency at the University of Michigan in 2022.
+During his residency, he completed an enfolded CAST-approved fellowship in Stereotactic and Functional Neurosurgery.
+He is currently completing a post-graduate, one-year fellowship in stereotactic/functional neurosurgery and epilepsy at Stanford University under the direction of Dr. Jaimie Henderson.
+His clinical interests include deep brain stimulation, MR-guided focused ultrasound, epilepsy, pain, and spine.

 Clinical Instructor, Neurosurgery

 Residency: University of Michigan Dept of Neurosurgery (2022) MI

 PhD, University of Michigan, Biomedical Engineering (2020)

 Fellowship: University of Michigan Dept of Neurosurgery (2019) MI

 Medical Education: Baylor College of Medicine (2014) TX

 A low-power band of neuronal spiking activity dominated by local single units improves the performance of brain-machine interfaces.

 Nature biomedical engineering